Are you starting to see unsightly varicose veins now that you’re pregnant? Are you wondering what on earth you can do about them?

 Other Types of Vein Issues During Pregnancy

 Varicose veins aren’t the only vein problems you’ll struggle with during pregnancy.
-There are two other types that may prove to be problematic.
+Two other types may prove to be problematic.

 But you shouldn’t blame all your bad luck on your pregnancy, unless you want to ensure your child behaves someday when they’re a teenager — in that case, blame everything on your pregnancy.